-2. SCOPE
+3. SCOPE

-2.1 This Policy covers the School's acquisition, handling and disposal of the personal and sensitive personal data it holds on all Staff, including temporary staff, agency workers, volunteers, parents and pupils.
+3.1 This Policy covers the School's acquisition, handling and disposal of the personal and sensitive personal data it holds on all Staff, including temporary staff, agency workers, volunteers, parents and pupils.
 It also applies to Governors and contractors.
-It explains the School's general approach to data protection which is to ensure that individual's personal data and information is protected and appropriately processed and provides practical guidance which will help to ensure that the School complies with the Data Protection Act 1998 (the Act) and anticipates the General Data Protection Regulations 2018 (GDPR) which become law on 25thMay 2018.
+It explains the School's general approach to data protection which is to ensure that individual's personal data and information is protected and appropriately processed and provides practical guidance which will help to ensure that the School complies with the Data Protection Act 2018 and the UK General Data Protection Regulations (UK GDPR).